Saving an Important Wildlife Corridor in Southern Arizona

 - Opportunity: The presence of a defunct housing development precisely in the path of the corridor identified by the NAU study afford us the perfect opportunity to keep the Sonoita Creek Wildlife Corridor.

-In Early 2015, Borderlands Restoration was presented with a unique opportunity.
+In Early 2015, WC was presented with an unique opportunity.
 Over 1,000 acres of nearly pristine grassland, oak woodland, and remnant cienega were set for sale by a bank after they had foreclosed on the developer.
 The skeleton of the planned development, Three Canyons, was already in place.
 There is a system of roads on the lower 1/3 of the property, leading to a few houses on purchased lots.
 An existing water system will provide plumbing for the 173-platted lots.
 The properties boasted significant space set aside for conservation.
 However, this old “Swiss cheese” conservation easement that fortunately is no longer recognized by the IRS provides no corridor for animal movement, amongst a polka-dotted landscape speckled with houses.

 We Need Your Help Funding the Future of Wildlife Corridors!